siversalih/pyChrome-Web-Automation/README.md

 	- Search using Google Search Engine
 	- Facebook Login
 - Logging Level
+	- Level (info,warning,error,critical)
+- Capture
+	- Take Screenshot
+	- Dump Web Page HTML code
+	- Dump Web Element HTML code
+	- Recorder (record,playback,store,load)

 ## Objectives
-1. Create a WebDriver browser using Selenium Webdriver APIs.
+1. Create a Web Automation Toolkit using Selenium WebDriver with Python
-2. Leverage Webdriver from ChromeDriver and PhantomJS, and other Python libraries (i.e urllib2, scipy) to create an Automation Platform engine.
+2. Leverage Selenium APIs, with Javascript, and other Python libraries to create an Automation Platform engine.
-3. Ease of use APIs - Using Algorithms and Object-oriented programming techniques in Python to design smarter higher layer functions.
+3. Ease of use APIs - Using Algorithms and Object-oriented programming techniques to design smarter and easier higher layer functions.
-4. Headless Engine - Use PhantomJS to browse, automate, and mine unnoticeably.
+4. Headless Engine - Use PhantomJS to browse, automate, and test web unnoticeably.
-5. Console Application - Run only via command-line so it can be imported to other Python projects
+5. Console Application - Run only via command-line so it can be imported to other Python projects with ease

 ## Requirements